ReVision-Implant/neural-simulation/docs/manual/comsol/solution.md

 ## Study

 We are interested in the spatial and temporal behaviour of the extracellular potentials in response to certain current injections.
 We could represent these space- and time-dependent potentials in a matrix.
 There are $N$ rows representing the FEM mesh nodes, and $T$ columns representing the timepoints.
-Let's call this matrix $\bold{S}$ for solution.
+Let's call this matrix $\bf{S}$ for solution.

 $$ \bold{S} =
 \begin{bmatrix}